geclos/homepage/content/blog/why_most_developers_fail_their_first_tech_interviews.md

 requires, well, knowledge; You have to do the work and learn your computer _sciency_ stuff first.

 Problem is, often developers spread their knowledge surface large and thin, sometimes too thin.
-They learn from repetition, which leads to lack of understanding, which results in poor knowledge communication.
+They learn from repetition, which leads to a lack of understanding, which results in poor knowledge communication.

 Let's say you, as a candidate, learn about the new fancy framework _du jour_, follow its documentation examples and, with today's tools, you quickly get a pretty decent app up and running.
 You already look like 99.9% of the other candidates.
-You even got _professional_ stuff out of the box: JSON Web Token authentication, cross-site scripting protection, WebSocket support and what not.
+You even got _professional_ stuff out of the box: JSON Web Token authentication, cross-site scripting protection, WebSocket support, and whatnot.
 You start feeling confident and end up submitting an exercise that contains code that looks like this: